-136. The proper officer may, subject to such conditions as he or she may impose, permit the owner of any goods subject to Customs control to take samples of the goods without payment of the duty thereon at the times the samples are taken.
+136. The proper officer may, subject to such conditions Samples may be taken as he or she may impose, permit the owner of any goods subject to Customs control to take samples of the goods without payment of the duty thereon at the times the samples are taken.